vertexludi/godot-apple-signin-ios/README.md

 Note that name and email are provided by the API only when the user does the initial sign up.
 After that, any sign in will have these fields as empty or `null`.
 You can get the email from the decode JWT data though.

-**`auth_failed(error: String)`**

-Emitted if the authentication failed for any reason.
-The parameter contains one of the values of the [`ASAuthorizationError.Code`](https://developer.apple.com/documentation/authenticationservices/asauthorizationerror-swift.struct/code) enum as a string.
+If there's an error, `data` will be empty and the `error` parameter will contain one of the values of the [`ASAuthorizationError.Code`](https://developer.apple.com/documentation/authenticationservices/asauthorizationerror-swift.struct/code) enum as a string.

 **`state_received(state: String)`**